veethree/POSTER/README.md

   ...
 }
 ```
+The uniform data each shader requires is explained below.

 ## Chains
-POSTER has a built in chain system that helps you set up chains of effects.
+POSTER has a built in chain system that helps you set up chains of shaders.
 To create a new chain you use:
 ### `poster.newChain(shaders, settings)`
 Shaders is a table of shaders in the chain, Can be any combination of strings and/or your own shaders, Just like in `poster:draw()`.
 Settings is a table of uniforms for those shaders in the same format as `poster:send()`